 The Monteregio di Massa Marittima wine and taste trail winds through the hills of the Upper Maremma around Grosseto, a natural environment that sums up all the uniqueness of Tuscany.
 The combination of the rugged, wild Maremma countryside and the refinement of towns rich in history and culture enables visitors to appreciate the varied aspects of the land.

-The Monteregio wine trail was conceived by the Mountain Community Association to give tourists the opportunity to get to know it and visit the quality winemakers, wine cellars and craft workshops.
-A type of tourism focused on wine and food has developed here, motivated not only by the adventurous tourist who sets out to discover the traditions and typical products of the area, but also by the wine estates and producers themselves who are continually evolving in order to respond to ever more selective demand.
+The Monteregio wine trail was conceived by the Mountain Community Association to give tourists the opportunity to get to know it and visit the high quality winemakers, wine cellars and craft workshops.
+A type of tourism focused on wine and food has developed here, motivated not only by the adventurous tourists who set out to discover the traditions and typical products of the area, but also by the wine estates and producers who are continually evolving in order to respond to ever more selective demand.

 The culinary tradition of the Maremma is strongly tied to so-called “poor” ingredients with a heavy use of spices and herbs and wild game.

 Among the typical pasta dishes are tortelli maremmani, acquacotta and pappardelle with wild hare.